noaione/yuusha-shoukan-ln/sources/v09/chapter2.md

 at the same time as I knew how she felt.
 At that point, it was good.

-...The problem is that after three days, not only has there been no progress with our relationships, but there has been no progress...
+...The problem is that after three days, not only has there been no progress with our relationships, but it feels like we have stepped backwards...
 It seems that it has made my relationship with her quite awkward.
 Since that day, I don’t know if I should say that Lilia-san has been avoiding me or not...
 When I talk to her, she would flusteredly put an end to our conversation before going away.
 If I had to guess why, I’d say it was because of that kiss...
 Because for Lilia-san, it’s like she’s already confessed her feelings, and I can understand why the shy Lilia-san is that flustered.
 Currently, I’m in a situation where she isn’t responding to me, and I’m sure she’s feeling anxious and doesn’t know how she should treat me.

 However, the problem is that when I try to talk to her about it, she runs away immediately, so the conversation never progresses and there’s no chance for me